jinglundong/DataHero-File-Upload-/README.md

-# DataHero File Upload Plugin
+# File Upload Demo

 ## Author
     Jinglun Dong

 ## Version

++    v0.1.1 If there is no file information update, there is no content reload on browse view.
++    v0.1.0 Added "delete button" back to browse view.
+Deactivate the ajax call when load index view first time.
-+    v0.0.9 fixed a bug which crashes the server when different users delete files asynchronously.
++    v0.0.9 Fixed a bug which crashes the server when different users delete files asynchronously.
-+    Seperated server to app server and web server.
++    v0.0.8 Seperated server to app server and web server.
-+    Fixed a bug which related to uploading empty directory to github.
++    v0.0.7 Fixed a bug which related to uploading empty directory to github.

+## AWS DEMO

++    An online demo can be found here: [http://ec2-107-22-110-147.compute-1.amazonaws.com:8080/](http://ec2-107-22-110-147.compute-1.amazonaws.com:8080/);

 ## Description
     This demo is based on a jQuery plug-in called "jQuery-File-Upload".
     Two servers needed app server app.js, web server web.js.
 Web server used express frame work.